Change blindness: Earliest experimental reports

 Research on change blindness developed from investigation in other phenomena such as eye movements and working memory.
 Although individuals have a very good memory as to whether or not they have seen an image, they are generally poor at recalling the smaller details in that image.
+Moreover, their recall is subject to cognitive mechanisms that may subconsciously alter their memory or shape perception as in sensemaking.
 When we are visually stimulated with a complex picture, it is more likely that individuals retain only a gist of an image and not the image in its entirety.

 The laboratory study of change blindness began in the 1970s within the context of eye movement research.
 George McConkie conducted the first studies on change blindness involving changes in words and texts; in these studies, the changes were introduced while the observer performed a saccadic eye movement.
 Observers often failed to notice these changes.

 In the late 1980s, the first clear experimental demonstration was published showing very poor change detection in complex displays over brief intervals without eye movements being involved.
 Pashler (1988) showed that observers were poor at detecting changes introduced into arrays of letters while the display was flickered off and on, even if the offset was as brief as 67 milliseconds (although offsets briefer than that produced much more effective change detection).
 Pashler concluded by noting how odd it was that people generally report having a "clear sense of apprehending the identities and locations of large numbers of objects in a scene" (p.
 377), and that given this introspective sense, it seemed quite surprising how poor is their detection of changes.